nethruster/nethloader-frontend/CONTRIBUTING.md

 * Each component must have its own folder with its logic and styles inside the ``src/app/views`` folder and must be broken into subcomponents (subfolders) if necessary.
 * A component that is used in more than one other component/view goes into the ``src/app/views/shared`` folder.
-* Global or non-ui specific scripts and logic are placed in ``src/utils``, this folder is available as a module thanks to webpack.
+* Global or non-ui specific scripts and logic are placed in ``src/global-modules``, this folder is available as a module thanks to webpack.
+* Configurations and user-specific assets are placed in ``src/assets``, this folder is available as a module thanks to webpack.
 * All JavaScript files have to follow the [Standard JS](https://standardjs.com/) standards as strictly as possible.
 (Exeptions: - Webpack dynamic imports and ``h`` import due to ``transform-react-jsx``)

 SCSS and styles